Lena Shoal Shipwreck

 Thai dark brownish glaze jar

-Blue and white wares from the Lena Cargo
+Blue-and-White Wares from the Lena Cargo

 Plate with central deer/pine tree decoration encircled by floral scroll fully occupying the rest of the interior.